Function of Sand in Mortar

-Sand is a commonly used ingradient of mortar.
-Quality of sand is important to produce good mortar.
-Followings are the functions of sand as one of the ingradients of mortar.
+Followings are the functions of sand as one of the ingredients of mortar.

-- Generally sand is not used in mortar to increase its strength.
-Rather it is mainly used as an inert material to increase the volume of mortar for economy.
+- Generally, sand is not used in the mortar to increase its strength.
+Rather it is mainly used as an inert material to increase the volume of mortar for the economy.

-- Using sand in right amount can produce cheap mortar without hampering mortar strength.
+- Using sand in the right amount can produce cheap mortar without hampering mortar strength.

-- Sand subdivides the paste of cementing materials into a thine film which is the basic principal involved in using all cementing materials.
+- Sand subdivides the paste of cementing materials into a thin film which is the basic principle involved in using all cementing materials.

 - Sand offers the requisite surface area for the film of cementing materials to adhere and to spread.

 - Sand helps to prevent mortar shrinkage.
 It also prevents cracking of mortar during setting.

 - Well-graded sand increases the density of mortar.